 Goodwill and Intangible Assets: Goodwill and indefinite-lived intangible assets are reviewed for impairment at the reporting unit level on an annual basis or sooner if the indicators of impairment arise.
 Our judgments regarding the existence of impairment indicators are based on market conditions and operational performance of each reporting unit.
-During the quarter ended September 30, 2015, we changed our annual goodwill and indefinite-lived intangibles testing date from September 1st to October 1st.
+We have designated October 1st as our annual impairment assessment date and performed an impairment assessment as of October 1, 2016 which indicated no impairment of goodwill or indefinite-lived intangible assets.
+There were also no impairments during 2015 or 2014.
+During 2015, we changed our annual goodwill and indefinite-lived intangibles testing date from September 1st to October 1st.
 Management believes that this voluntary change in accounting method is preferable as it aligns the annual impairment testing date with our annual budgeting process.
-In connection with this change, we first performed an impairment test as of September 1, 2015, which indicated no impairment of goodwill or indefinite-lived intangible assets.
-We performed an additional impairment test as of October 1, 2015 which also indicated no impairment of goodwill or indefinite-lived intangible assets.
-There were also no impairments during 2014 or 2013.
-The 2015 change in annual testing date does not delay, accelerate or avoid an impairment charge.
+The 2015 change in annual testing date did not delay, accelerate or avoid an impairment charge.
 Future changes in the estimates used to conduct the impairment review, including profitability and market value projections, could indicate impairment in future periods potentially resulting in a write-off of a portion or all of our goodwill or indefinite-lived intangible assets.